rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day11.md

 ## Why this mattered for later days

 Two different kinds of "wrong" got two different kinds of check today: a bad *search* is caught cheaply with a number (CRAG), and a bad *answer* is caught expensively with real reasoning (the Reviewer).
-This exact two-layer thinking — a fast, cheap check first, a slower, smarter check second — becomes the backbone of the router you build on Day 12 (which decides how much of this expensive machinery a question actually deserves) and the 20-question audit on Day 13 (which finally measures, with real numbers, how often each layer actually catches something).
+This exact two-layer thinking. a fast, cheap check first, a slower, smarter check second becomes the backbone of the router you build on Day 12 (which decides how much of this expensive machinery a question actually deserves) and the 20-question audit on Day 13 (which finally measures, with real numbers, how often each layer actually catches something).